CityOfNewYork/geoclient/src/doc/BUILD.md

 We haven't run Geoclient on OpenJDK in a high-volume, production environment and don't know whether this combination is ready for prime-time yet.

-*TODO*
-* Moar!

 ### Windows

 #### Install MSYS2 and MinGW-w64 gcc Compiler Toolchain

 The following instructions are a less detailed summary based on this Stackoverflow [post](http://stackoverflow.com/questions/30069830/how-to-install-mingw-w64-and-msys2):

-1. Install the latest stable __64-bit__ version of the MSYS2 shell as described on the [MSYS2 homepage](http://msys2.github.io/).
+1. Install the latest stable **64-bit** version of the MSYS2 shell as described on the [MSYS2 homepage](http://msys2.github.io/).
 Follow the directions closely including post install configuration (the last step (step 7) showing an example of how to install other packages can safely be skipped if you don't want to install Git)

 2. If the MSYS2 shell is not still open, run it again by selecting `Start->All Programs->MSYS2 64bit->MinGW-w64 Win64 Shell` or, assuming you accepted the install directory defaults, just double-clicking `C:\msys64\mingw64_shell.bat`